 - Full liberalization of retail market of electricity (April 2016)

 - Full liberalization of retail market of gas (April 2017)

-Government target: Increase Japan’s inward investment stock to 35 trillion yen by 2020.
+Government target: Increase inward FDI stock in Japan to 35 trillion yen by 2020.

-Source: Created from "Balance of Payments," Ministry of Finance
+Source: Created by JETRO from "Balance of Payments," Ministry of Finance”

 - Improvement of Internet access (Installment of free public wireless LAN [Wi-Fi])